NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   servers.

   *NOTE:*
-      Test against a name prefix only when you are using OpenVPN with a custom CA certificate that is under your control.
+      Test against a name prefix only when you are using spotify with a custom CA certificate that is under your control.
 Never use this option with type :code:`name-prefix` when your client certificates are signed by a third party, such as a commercial